PatrickNiccolai2/covid_data/README.md

 `vaccine_donatations.csv` has data by country for the total vaccines that country donated.
 It does not have donations to COVAX vs. other donations.

 `vaccine_sentiment.csv` has data from surveys given to unvaccinated people on whether or not they would get vaccinated.
 It only has data for a limited amount of countries.

+`deliveries_by_country_by_month.csv` has data on vaccine deliveries, both COVAX and non-COVAX, separated by country and by month.